About

 Udloriak (Udlu) Hanson

 Udlu was born and raised in Iqaluit.
 As a founding member of Annauma Community Foundation, Udlu brings a wealth of both professional and community experience.
 Udlu led the development of Qaujisaqtiit Society, Nunavut’s first charitable consortium of Inuit not-for-profits.
-She sits on the board of directors of the Rideau Hall Foundation and acts as Chair of the Program Committee.
+She is also the Director Emeritus with the Rideau Hall Foundation.

 Udlu is the Vice-President of Community and Strategic Development at Baffinland Iron Mines.
 She is the former Deputy Minister of the Department of Economic Development and Transportation (Government of Nunavut), and previously she held the roles of Chief Operating Officer, and Chief Negotiator for Nunavut Tunngavik Incorporated, the land claims organization representing Nunavut Inuit.